Sir John Newport, 1st Baronet: Life

 and continued to represent Waterford until his retirement from parliamentary life at the dissolution in December 1832.

 On the formation of the Ministry of All the Talents, Newport was appointed Chancellor of the Irish exchequer (25 February 1806), and was sworn a member of the English privy council on 12 March 1806.
 He brought in his first Irish budget on 7 May 1806.
 In November of this year he was returned for St Mawes, as well as for the city of Waterford, but chose to sit for Waterford.
 He brought in his second budget on 25 March 1807, and shortly afterwards resigned office with the rest of his colleagues.
-Newport was created a D.C.L. of the University of Oxford on 3 July 1810.
+Newport received a D.C.L. from the University of Oxford on 3 July 1810.

 Newport did not accept office in Lord Liverpool's administration, because the government was averse to measures of Catholic emancipation.

 He was a leading critic of the Earl of Elgin's removal of the Elgin Marbles from Athens, commenting that "The Honourable Lord has taken advantage of the most unjustifiable means and has committed the most flagrant pillages.
 It was, it seems, fatal that a representative of our country loots those objects that the Turks and other barbarians had considered sacred".

 He spoke for the last time in the House of Commons on 25 June 1832, during the debate in committee on the Parliamentary Reform Bill for Ireland.
 On 11 October 1834 he was appointed Comptroller General of the Exchequer, a new office.
 He retired in 1839, with a pension, and died at Newpark, near Waterford, on 9 Feb.
 1843.
 He was buried in Waterford Cathedral on 15 February following.
 His tenacity with inquiries in the House of Commons earned him the nickname of the "Political Ferret".